elhamri99/hemri-benchmark/README.md

-# HEMRI — Neural Spike Sorting Pipeline
+# HEMRI — Neural Spike Sorting API

-Cloud pipeline for automated spike sorting of extracellular electrophysiology recordings.

-**Upload raw recording → get sorted neurons + quality metrics back.
+> Upload raw brain recordings.
+Get sorted neurons back in minutes.
-No HPC.
+> No HPC.
 No setup.
-One API call.**
+No engineering required.
+One API call.

+HEMRI is a cloud API that takes raw electrophysiology recordings from neuroscience labs and returns sorted neurons with quality metrics.
+Researchers upload their data and get back analysis-ready results — no infrastructure, no Kilosort license, no PhD student wasted on setup.
 ---

 ## Benchmark Results